 So, how long does the average person keep their New Year’s resolution?
 Usually, about a month.
-According to ComRes, approximately 80% of people give up on their resolutions by the first week of February.
+Approximately 80% of people give up on their resolutions by the first week of February.
 Planning your resolutions and goals properly can stop this from happening.

 If you’re looking for the answer to how to make your new year’s resolution stick, we have the tips you need to make 2021’s goals a reality.